SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 > ## Scanning for outliers
-> It is nice to be able to do these scans for outliers in spreadsheets (such as using sorting or conditional formatting), but we can also do these checks in a programming languages like R, Python and SQL, or using OpenRefine.
+> It is nice to be able to do these scans for outliers in spreadsheets (such as using sorting or conditional formatting), but we can also do these checks in a programming languages like R, Python and SQL, or using OpenRefine - which may be even more suitable if you have larger datasets with, e.g., 10K+ or 100K+ rows.
 {: .testimonial}